:quality(82))

 Cons:

-Canvas can become difficult to navigate as workflows grow
+Canvas can become difficult to navigate as workflows grow in complexity

 Microsoft Power Automate

 Power Automate integrates with Microsoft 365 tools including Teams, SharePoint, and Excel.
-It includes AI Builder features for document data extraction and offers 500+ connectors.
+It includes AI Builder for document data extraction and offers 500+ connectors.
 Basic automations are available within existing Microsoft 365 subscriptions.

 Pros:

-500+ connectors with strong Microsoft tool coverage
+500+ connectors with strong Microsoft ecosystem coverage

-Pre-built templates for common business workflows reduce setup time
+Pre-built templates reduce setup time for common business workflows

-Familiar interface for Microsoft-dependent organizations
+Familiar interface for organizations already using Microsoft tools

 Cons: